directionalconsulting/eleganterrors/README.md

 ### HTTP Status Codes & ErrorDocument directives with customizable templates and built in contact form

-> It's time to clean up those ugly server mistakes using ErrorDocuments, RewriteRules and Class
+> Because it's a mistake to excuse one's errors without class

 We've all seen the very blank and less than helpful standard *404 Page Not Found* or the occasional *500 Internal Server Error* when things really have gone wrong.